14 April 2017 – Good Friday

 Mestre Roxinho visits Mojubá

 London streets were deserted on my drive to the Dance Attic.
 I love it when London is like that.
 Mestre Poncianinho had been telling everyone that Mestre Roxinho was coming to visit and he said a lot of people were saying they were going to be away or that they couldn’t come because the Victoria Line was not working.
-At which point he would say ‘But Mestre Roxinho came ALL THE WAY FROM AUSTRALIA!!!’ – to make the point that missing such a Mestre because of a family meal or the London Underground was kinda lame!
+At which point he would say ‘But Mestre Roxinho came ALL THE WAY FROM AUSTRALIA!!!’ – to make the point that missing such a Mestre because of the London Underground was kinda lame!

 I got there at the usual time, around 6:30 and there were about 10 people in the room.
 I’m always surprised that the Dance Attic opens for so many days of the year (good thing) but I didn’t see anyone I didn’t know around.
 So I thought maybe Mestre Roxinho wasn’t going to come and it was going to be a very quiet class.

 About ten minutes later Mestre said Mestre Roxinho was coming but he was late.
 So he set up a bateria and started warming us up.
 Then he left the room and came back with Mestre Roxinho and his companion.
 At this point the room was PACKED!
 I ‘guesstimated’ 80 people.

 I don’t know if it was me, going through some challenging times in life, or maybe it is precisely the intended effect: but for the first time I actually felt the connection between Capoeira and real life – in a way I can’t put into words.
 Everyone who’s been doing Capoeira long enough knows the feeling.

 He said he was going to feed us tonight (metaphor for teaching us) and that if we digested the food tonight, ok, but he thought some of us might still digesting this food in years to come.
 So from that came a promise of a very content rich class.
 But he also said you shouldn’t eat more than you can digest.